Senate nears final vote on Kavanaugh Supreme Court nomination

 With divisive cases on abortion rights, immigration, transgender rights and business regulation headed for the court, Kavanaugh likely would give conservatives the upper hand.

-His confirmation would also allow Trump to hit the campaign trail ahead of the Nov.
-6 congressional elections bragging that he has kept his 2016 promise to mold a more conservative American judiciary.
+His confirmation would also allow Trump to hit the campaign trail ahead of the congressional elections saying that he has kept his 2016 promise to mold a more conservative American judiciary.

 Capping a tense day on Friday, Collins of Maine declared on the Senate floor, “I will vote to confirm Judge Kavanaugh.”